BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 val insets3 = insets1 or insets2
 // Use "and" operator, equivalent to Insets.min(insets1, insets2).
 val insets3 = insets1 and insets2
+// Use the ">" operator to compare val isUpperTo = insets1 > insets2
+// Use the "<" operator to compare val isLowerTo = insets1 < insets2
 ```

 After obtaining the insets, the general approach is to set it to the `padding` of the `View`